 With the goal to establish a Eurodelta Knowledge Platform, within the SURE Network, a pilot program has been initiated to include the young minds in the vision development of the Eurodelta development.
 "Next Generation Podium for Eurodelta" is an online symposium to create a dialogue between experts, practice and academia, from different generations.

-This is an invitation call for universities, master’s students and young professionals who are interested in contributing to the sustainable spatial-economic vision for the territory of the Eurodelta.
+This is an invitation call for all universities, master’s students and young professionals who are interested in contributing to the development of a sustainable spatial-economic vision for the territory of the Eurodelta.
 With the success of the first edition, we are in the process of planning the second edition of the symposium for spring 2022.
 Contact Alankrita Sarkar, for more details.

 Why this knowledge platform?